Partners and Associates

 Kate’s love of stories and narrative began with reading her first chapter book in 5th grade (Little Women), after which she devoured books as fuel for life.
 When she was finished growing up in the San Francisco Bay Area and living in Ireland, Paris, Germany, and Manhattan, she settled down in Charlottesville, Virginia to apply lessons learned to the craft of biography: how and why people and organizations create, work, live and shape their world.
 Her training and practice as a research librarian turned out to be perfect prep for narrative nonfiction and storytelling.
 She knows that there’s a source somewhere for anything you want to know.

 — Founding partner ABIGAIL SANTAMARIA is the author of Joy: Poet, Seeker, and the Woman Who Captivated C.S.
 Lewis (Houghton Mifflin Harcourt, 2015), a biography of the communist poet Joy Davidman, perhaps best known today for being portrayed by Debra Winger in the Oscar-nominated film, Shadowlands.
 Abby earned an MFA in creative nonfiction writing from Columbia University, and worked for years as a researcher for biographers including Susan Hertog’s Dangerous Ambition: Dorothy Thompson and Rebecca West: New Women in Search of Love and Power (Ballantine Books, 2011), and New York Times best-seller Charles J. Shields’ And So It Goes: Kurt Vonnegut: A Life (St. Martin’s Griffin, 2012), among other authors.
-Based in New York City, she has contributed articles to numerous publications, and serves as a research and writing consultant to the president of Hunter College.
+She has contributed articles to numerous publications and is based in New York City.

 Abby’s passion for narrative nonfiction storytelling began with a paper on the weather phenomenon of blizzards for a high school meteorology class.
 She researched and wrote the true tale of a group of people stranded at a train station during one of the worst snow storms of the nineteenth century, and then wove the requisite meteorological information into her paper.
 That was the first and only time she ever earned an A in a math or science course.
 Abby expanded her love of storytelling as an undergraduate at Elon University, where she interviewed child survivors of the Holocaust for an oral history series.
 These experiences–fed by a determination to honor people’s stories, an insatiable curiosity and a dedication to accuracy–paved the way for a diversifying career in narrative nonfiction writing and research.